toextendmylimits/LeetCode/000-backtrack.md

     </details>

 1. [129.
 Sum Root to Leaf Numbers](https://leetcode.com/problems/sum-root-to-leaf-numbers)
    Need to use backtrack as result is total sum of all root-to-leaf paths.
+   Time complexity: O(N) since one has to visit each nodr where N is number of nodes
+   Space complexity: O(H) for stack call while H is height of tree.
+In worst case, it's O(N)
    <details>

     ```python